2020-07-04

 I go through all the traders and none of them has the formerly mine Staff of Magnus .

 At four in the afternoon, we run towards Bitchen.
 The roads are full on imps who have come from The Rift Imperial Camp and probably from the nearby Falkreath Hold to take over their new territory.
+So we take the off-road route.
 The sky is partially cloudy, but the weather is fine and the nature is very beautiful.

 However, my heart gets increasingly heavier the closer we get to Bitchen.
 What kind of a city will I find?
 How can I look the people in the eyes knowing I delivered them to Maven Black-Briar?
 The girls point out that Maven was the de facto ruler of the city even when Laila was officially the jarl, but I'm still feeling very bad about all this.